RecHaf04/RechumaGWAS/README.md

 The architecture consists of a frontend Shiny application and a backend powered by Plumber APIs and sharded SQLite databases.

 -   `app.R`: The main Shiny application script containing all UI and Server logic.
 -   **Backend Data (`chr_?.sqlite`)**: The full GWAS summary statistics are sharded into separate SQLite databases for each chromosome.
 This is the ultimate source of truth.
+There is an index file for each chr by position search within the api folders, and an online index that refreshes when you launch the api for the markername search.
 -   **Plumber APIs**: A set of Plumber APIs that provide endpoints to query the `chr_?.sqlite` databases.
 The Shiny app communicates with these APIs.
 -   `www/`: A folder containing pre-rendered static PNGs for the Manhattan and QQ plots of each study.
 -   `interactive_hits.sqlite`: A lightweight, local SQLite database containing only the significant hits (`P < 1e-5`) for all studies.
 This file is bundled with the Shiny app and is the key to its speed.
 -   `calibration_settings.csv`: individual settings for each dataset to allow for exact accuracy when hovering over manhattan plots
--   **Helper Scripts**: Scripts are used offline to process data and generate assets for the app.
+-   **Data Prep Scripts**: Scripts are used offline to process data and generate assets for the app.

 ---